TaitoUnited/full-stack-template/README.md

 > It is recommended that you put a table name at the beginning of your migration script name.
 This way the table creation script and all its alteration scripts remain close to each other in the file hierarchy.

 > REMINDER: Do not forget indexing.
+Once in a while you should review sql queries made by the application and check that essential indexes are in place in the database.

 ## Deployment